Extraction 8 North Pulls Its Application to Frack in Boulder County

 Fracking Threat to Boulder County

-Two oil and gas (O&G) operators have applied to drill 11,680 acres of Open Space and private property near homes, schools, and neighborhoods for 192 wells on massive industrial well pads.
+Crestone has applied to drill across 7,680 acres of Open Space and private property near homes, schools, and neighborhoods on massive industrial well pads.
 The O&G industry has been fracking our Colorado communities and trampling our fundamental rights for almost a decade.
 Boulder County citizens are standing up to protect our public health and safety, our home value, and prevent the Open Space from becoming an industrial zone.

 Hold Our Ground was created in November 2016 by Boulder County citizens who are willing to fight for our fundamental right to say "NO!" when it threatens our health, our home, and our children's right to a livable climate.
 Our mission: inspire a grassroots movement of thousands of friends and neighbors who together stand up and block the drilling permits that are under review by the state regulatory agency to issue in 2018.